Mahjong Etiquette and Superstitions Every Player Should Know

 • Maintain a reasonable pace: Don’t deliberately delay your turns

-• Use chat features respectfully: Avoid trash talk or harassment
+• Use chat features respectfully: Avoid trash talk or harassment toward other players

 • Be gracious in victory and defeat: The principle of good sportsmanship applies equally online